 Chewing sugarless gum

-Adding a few almonds to your diet is good to relive heartburn, especially after a meal.
-Almonds helps to neutralize the juices in the stomach which may relieve heartburn.
+Adding a few almonds to your diet is a good way to relieve heartburn, especially after a meal.
+Almonds help to neutralize the juices in the stomach which may relieve heartburn.

 Is Heartburn Preventable During Pregnancy?